icedland/iced/Iced.UnitTests/README.md

 Test Explorer because it's too slow. xUnit's `-noappdomain` option should also be used to disable running the unit tests in a new AppDomain.
 Running the unit tests in a new AppDomain will serialize and deserialize lots of data and slows things down a lot.

+VS is really slow. dotnet test is faster. xunit.console.exe is fastest.